 This is one of those browser-safety limitations:

-You cannot prevent or replace the native beforeunload
+You cannot prevent or replace the native beforeunload confirmation popup with your own UI.

-Browsers deliberately don’t allow custom modals or asynchronous code in beforeunload
+Browsers deliberately don’t allow custom modals or asynchronous code in beforeunload.

 The only allowed behavior is either: